blitzh/install_openvas/README.md

 # Disclaimer

 The contents in this repository provided AS IS with absolutely NO warranty.
-KASTERVO LTD is not responsible and without any limitation, for any errors, omissions, losses or damages arising from the use of this repository.